The Ultimate Sales Machine by Chet Holmes

 I didn’t discover this book by accident or on Amazon’s bestseller list.
 It was actually given to me during my induction at Motilal Oswal.
 Yes, it’s part of the formal onboarding kit!

-And here’s the cherry on top: Mr. Motilal Oswal himself regards this book very highly.
+And here is the cherry on top: Mr. Motilal Oswal himself regards this book very highly.
 He personally recommends every team member especially those in sales and leadership roles to read it at least once.

 And honestly?
 I think it should be read not just once, but multiple times.